 Best Nonstick: Anolon Advanced 11-pc.
 Hard-Anodized Nonstick Cookware Set

-Nonstick coating is safe to use with metal utensils
+Nonstick coating is OK to use with metal utensils

 Easy to clean

 Oven safe to 400 degrees

 Nonstick coating will degrade over time

 This isn’t your grandma’s nonstick cookware that got scratched with basic use—this is OK for use with metal utensils (but you still shouldn’t scrape the pans or cut in them) and oven safe to 400 degrees, so you can use the larger pieces for roasting or keep food warm in the oven before you serve.
 The large loop handles on the glass lids stay cool during cooking, and are easy to grab, even with oven mitts.
 Because of the nonstick surface, these are easy to clean, even when making tough-to-clean foods, like scrambled eggs.